liamgentile/empatia/README.md

-# empatia
+# Empatia

-This chrome extension provides real-time analysis of social media comments to identify emotional content and provide inline feedback.
+Empatia is a Chrome extension that provides real-time analysis of social media comments to identify emotional content and deliver inline feedback.
+This project was primarily built as a learning experience for creating Chrome extensions, serving as a foundational starting point for more complex projects in the future.

-I built this project primarily to learn about Chrome extensions.
-It's a great starting point if I ever want to build a more ambitious extension.

-#### This is how the extension works (from a user perspective):
+## Features

+Real-time emotional analysis: Empatia analyzes your social media comments and provides feedback based on the emotional content of your message.

-1. Select which sites you want to enable empatia for.
-Right now it's only available to run on Reddit, Bluesky, and Twitter (X).
+Support for multiple platforms: Currently available on Reddit, Bluesky, and Twitter (X).

-2. Adjust the sensitivity.
-More sensitive = a lower threshold for triggering negative emotion inline comments.
+Adjustable model sensitivity: Control the sensitivity of emotional analysis, which adjusts the threshold for triggering negative emotion feedback messages.

+Positive reinforcement and emotion-specific feedback: Depending on the sentiment, receive positive reinforcement or suggestions to deal with negative emotions (anger, annoyance, disgust, sadness).

+## How It Works (User Perspective)

+1. Select supported sites: Choose which sites (Reddit, Bluesky, or Twitter) Empatia will run on.

+2. Adjust sensitivity: Set the sensitivity for emotional feedback (higher sensitivity will detect negative emotions with a lower threshold).

+3. Set the minimum word count you want there to be before Empatia starts analyzing the text.

-3. Write a comment or a post.
-As you're typing, empatia will send your text through sentiment.js (https://www.npmjs.com/package/sentiment) to determine its emotional polarity.
+3. Write a comment or post: As you type, Empatia sends your text through sentiment analysis to assess its emotional polarity.

-4. You'll see positive reinforcement messages if your comment is positive.
+Positive feedback: Receive messages encouraging positive interactions if your comment is classified as positive.

-5. If your comment is negative, your text will be classified by the model `SamLowe/roberta-base-go_emotions` via `@huggingface/transformers`, and you'll receive emotion-specific messages (anger, annoyance, disgust, sadness), which may encourage you to rephrase or reconsider your social media engagement.
+Negative feedback: If your comment is negative, the system classifies the emotion and provides specific feedback (anger, annoyance, disgust, sadness).

+## Technical Details

+##### preferences.js

+Handles the capturing and retrieval of user preferences.

+##### content.js

+Contains the logic for detecting text input, analyzing it for sentiment, and displaying the corresponding feedback in an inline popup.

+##### background.js

+Acts as the backend of the extension, managing communication between the content script and storage for retrieving and setting user preferences, as well as interacting with sentiment and emotion analysis models.